gradienthealth/pydicom-3/doc/guides/user/working_with_waveforms.rst

 .. currentmodule:: pydicom

-.. rubric:: How to work with waveform data in pydicom.
+.. rubric:: How to work with waveform data in pydicom3.

 Introduction
 ------------